chat-sdk/chat-sdk-ios/README.md

 At the moment these fields are not being used and are only included for future compatibility.
 However, in a future version of the client, the old fields will be removed and any old versions of the client will stop working.

 ## Running the demo project
-This repository contains a fully functional version of the Chat SDK which is configured using our Firebase account and social media logins.
+This repository contains a fully functional version of the Chat SDK which is configured using our Firebase account.
 This is great way to test the features of the Chat SDK before you start itegrating it with your app.

 1. Clone Chat SDK
 2. Run `pod install` in the **Xcode** directory